 I found out it completes me.
-I get to cook, be creative, enjoy variety of people, sometimes even get to be entertaining.
+I get to cook, be creative, enjoy a variety of people, sometimes even get to be entertaining.
 Those years on the stage in my twenties pay off!

 I soon realized there is more demand that I can possibly satisfy since I’ve to mind my own physical condition.
 I’ve also seen my share of desperate “personal chefs” running around in circles, getting hired for “any job” and getting paid peanuts.
 Not only they will burn out quickly, they also kind of spoil it for the quality market.
 When I spoke with one, he was frustrated that “the good clients are only for the selected few”.

 No, they’re not!
-You can have a thriving, professional business in a matter of just few weeks!
+You can have a thriving, professional business in a matter of just a few weeks!
 Does it take some work?
 Absolutely!
 But it pays off.
 Sometimes the hardest thing is to stop and take a hard, honest look at your business from the outside in order to figure out where could be a problem.
 Lots of people don’t even bother, they just keep hassling, pushing through, getting nowhere and thinking that it’s supposed to be that way.

 If I could have done it, without any connections, knowledge of the market (we just moved into the state when I started), any experience in this field, in a second language – so can you!

 Is Personal chef business something you’re considering?
-Then don’t just dive in loosing your head.
+Then don’t just dive in losing your head.
 Let me help you.
 Entering this fun industry can be done without repeating the necessary mistakes we all did.
 Don’t loose time and money figuring out how NOT to do it.

 When I first started there wasn’t place to turn, ask questions, get recommendations on thousands of small details – and do it safely, in a closed community so the clients wouldn’t see that.
-A place where you can take your mask-off and vent, discuss, give advice or ask anything you need to know regarding this business.
+A place where you can take your mask off and vent, discuss, give advice or ask anything you need to know regarding this business.

 and you are invited!

 So, if you’re aspiring chef (amateur or professional) or if you already have the business that’s doing OK, but you feel in your gut that there must be more to it (and there is!!!) you should definitely join our community.
-Be the founding source that builds this hot place for chefs!

 But there is a catch – don’t even bother IF: